 "I researched local colleges online," Geramifard said.
 "I looked at the qualifications of the faculty and the college's rankings among other institutions."

-It was through advice from Dr. Bramlet once again- that Geramifard decided to quit his job and pursue his degree full time, taking 23 hours in spring 2019.
+It was through advice from Bramlet once again that Geramifard decided to quit his job and pursue his degree full time, taking 23 hours in spring 2019.

-In his final semester at San Jac, Geramifard entered the Undergraduate Research Symposium, competing amongst 33 other students.
-He took first place with his research entitled, “Long-term Nitrogen Dioxide Trends over Large Cities in the Texas: Comparing Satellite and Ground Observations.”
+In his final semester at San Jac, Geramifard entered the Undergraduate Research Symposium, competing among 33 other students.
+He took first place with his research entitled "Long-term Nitrogen Dioxide Trends over Large Cities in Texas: Comparing Satellite and Ground Observations."

-After completing 65 hours at San Jacinto College, Geramifard transferred to the University of Houston-Clear Lake (UHCL) to major in biologic physiology and minor in chemistry.
+After completing 65 hours at San Jac, Geramifard transferred to the University of Houston-Clear Lake to major in biologic physiology and minor in chemistry.

 "I loved my experience at UHCL," said Geramifard.
 "Larry Rohde had a huge impact on me and helped me prepare for my dental school exams."

-Dr. Larry Rohde, department chair of environmental sciences at UHCL met with Geramifard and coached him on how to practice for the timed Dental Admission Test (DAT).
+Rohde, department chair of environmental sciences at UHCL, met with Geramifard and coached him on how to practice for the timed Dental Admission Test.

 Today, Geramifard is in his first semester of dental school at the prestigious Detroit Mercy School of Dentistry.
-With his GPA and DAT scores, he qualified for a scholarship through the Delta Dental Fund awarded to less than ten first year students annually.
+With his GPA and Dental Admission Test scores, he qualified for a scholarship through the Delta Dental Fund awarded to fewer than 10 first-year students annually.

 "Through hard work, anyone can be successful, but having a solid support system is invaluable," said Geramifard.
 "I have so many people to thank for helping me get to where I am today."